babel/rfcs/rfcs/0000-top-level-assumptions.md

 Additionally, `"assumptions"` should also be allowed inside presets.
 There are two main kinds of presets: framework-specific presets, like `babel-preset-react-app`, and company-wide presets, used to share the same plugins accross different projects.
 Since assumptions describe the input code and not the used plugins, this new option fits better in company-wide presets where the person writing the preset and the person writing the input code have less "degrees of separation", but there are also use cases in framework-specific presets: for example, `babel-preset-react-app` [enables](https://github.com/facebook/create-react-app/blob/c87ab79559e98a5dae2cd0b02477c38ff6113e6a/packages/babel-preset-react-app/create.js#L151-L154) `loose: true` for `@babel/plugin-proposal-class-properties`.

+To avoid conflicts between assumptions set in presets, they will only be able to _enable_ them (i.e. set them to `true`).
+The only way to disable an already enabled assumption is to explicitly do it in a configuration file or in programmatic options. ([discussion](https://github.com/babel/rfcs/pull/5#discussion_r507979771))

 ## Configuration merging

 Multiple `"assumptions"` objects should be merged using `Object.assign`, and not overwritten like other options.